Installing YetaWF for ASP.NET 4

 Running The Web Project

-For first time startup of the site, make sure to build a Debug build.
+For first time startup of the site, make sure to build a Debug build (but don't run the debugger when starting the site).

 Once all of the above steps have been completed, the Website project can be started (using F5).
 It is the default project of the solution.